Rated R (Red album)

 Rated R is the eighth studio album by American Christian rock band Red.
 It was released on September 29, 2023 through the band's independent label Red Entertainment in collaboration with The Fuel Music.
 The album was produced by Anthony Armstrong, the band's guitarist.
 It is the only studio album to feature drummer Brian Medeiros, who joined in 2021.
+It is also the final studio album to feature original lead singer Michael Barnes.

 With regard to the album title, bassist Randy Armstrong explains, "It's Rated R for Red, and we always try and be a bit provocative to get our audience thinking with how our records look and what they're called."

 Background

 The album is produced by the band's guitarist, Anthony Armstrong, making it their first studio album to be entirely self-produced.
 Joe Rickard, who is the band's long-time friend and former drummer, did the mixing for the album, a role he also provided on their previous album, Declaration, as well as co-writing the lead single, "Surrogates".
 The album also features songwriting credit from Keith Wallen, who also co-wrote "Sever", the band's second single from Declaration.